Are you wondering if you could work out before 6 weeks postpartum?

 Posterior tilts are another great gentle exercise you can do before 6 weeks postpartum that teaches you how to activate your core and restore normal posture.

-Pregnancy tends to cause anterior pelvic tilt, a postural condition that can lead to low back pain and other spinal issues.
+Pregnancy tends to cause anterior pelvic tilt, a postural condition leading to low back pain and other spinal issues.

 Here’s how the exercise looks: